Rafael Mandelman: City College of San Francisco Trustee

-Mandelman began his term on the Board of Trustees at the City College of San Francisco in January of 2013.
+Mandelman began his term on the Board of Trustees at the City College of San Francisco in January 2013.
 Six months into his term, the ACCJC announced it would terminate the accreditation of City College, subject to a one-year review and appeal period.

 City Attorney, Dennis Herrera filed two law suits against the ACCJC alleging conflicts of interest and a faulty review process.
 This effectively delayed the sanction.
 Mandelman fought for five years to keep the accreditation of the school.
 In 2017, he and City College Chancellor Susan Lamb presented their efforts to satisfy the accrediting standards set forth by ACCJC, and the commission decided to remove its sanction.

 San Francisco Supervisor

 Mandelman defeated incumbent Jeff Sheehy to represent District 8 in the June 2018 San Francisco Board of Supervisors special election, replacing Sheehy for the duration of the term.
 Mandelman went on to win in the November general election.

 In 2019, he authored an ordinance to create the Castro LGBTQ Cultural District; the ordinance was passed unanimously by the San Francisco Board of Supervisors.